-Note: Eligible to earn one (1) Alternate Exhibiting Credit: Providing a Design or Horticulture exhibit at a Flower Show School for the Practice Point Scoring.
-(This would be one (1) of the 5 exhibiting credits that are required for students)

-- 1. Only two (2) exhibiting credits in different areas (Horticulture, Design, Education and Chairmanship) may be counted in each Flower Show. - 2.
+- General Chairman of a Small Standard, Standard or Speciality Flower Show - Eligible to earn one (1) Alternate Exhibiting Credit: Providing a Design or Horticulture exhibit at a Flower Show School or Symposium for the Practice Point Scoring. - 1.
+Only two (2) exhibiting credits in different areas (Horticulture, Design, Education and Chairmanship) may be counted in each Flower Show. - 2.
 Entry cards must be signed and dated by an NGC Accredited Judge who is on the judging panel for that class. - 3.
 All exhibits must be the sole work of the student.